ngeraldi/eDNA_reference_libraries/README.md

 Format of attributes of fasta for insect have accession|taxaID, then are put in tree formate with learn().

-To include more sequences in the databases, sequences with either the forward or the reverse primers were kept.
 ####################################################

 rbcl mini (F52/R193)  (Little et al. 2014)